Specialist Advice — 15 minutes

 The transition to a healthy weight

-When you need professional support, we're here to help.
+When you need professional support, we're here.

 - VanCauter, E. (2008), “Metabolic Consequences of Sleep and Sleep Loss,” Sleep Medecine, vol. 9, suppl.
 1